swcarpentry/DEPRECATED-boot-camps/sql/sql.md

     SELECT day, month, year FROM surveys;

+Rows and columns aren't stored in any particular order, they are just displayed that way.
+We can rearrange columns by changing the order in our select statement:

+    SELECT year, month, day FROM surveys;

+Or we can even ask it to repeat columns (although that may not be very useful):

+    SELECT year year FROM surveys;

 Or we can select all of the columns in a table using the wildcard *

     SELECT * FROM surveys;

+***EXERCISE: write a query that will return the species column from the database***

 ### Unique values

+**How can we remove duplicate values from our query?**

 So, we've all written a query that pulls out the species column from the database, but what if we want only the unique values so that we can quickly see what